lpsc1h/algorithm/README.md

 # algorithm
-this is the list of all the algorithm that I have mastered.
+this is the list of all the algorithms that I am good at:

-I am a beginner, kind of old beginner :)
+## 1. Read-Black Trees